ceph/ceph-csi/docs/development-guide.md

+# Development Guide

-## New to Go?
+## New to Go

-Glusterd2 is written in Go and if you are new to the language, it is **highly** encouraged to:
+Ceph-csi is written in Go and if you are new to the language, it is **highly** encouraged to:

 * Take the [A Tour of Go](http://tour.golang.org/welcome/1) course.
 * [Set up](https://golang.org/doc/code.html) Go development environment on your machine.